-&lt;sup>8Strictly speaking, this statement is only true for the LLADD's core.
+8Strictly speaking, this statement is only true for the LLADD's core.
 However, there are variants of most popular data structures that allow us to preserve these invariants.
 LLADD can correctly support operations whether or not they have these properties.

-&lt;sup>9However, only one thread may expand the hashtable at once.
-In order to amortize the overhead of initiating an expansion, and to allow concurrent insertions, the hash table is expanded in increments of a few thousand buckets.
+9However, only one thread may expand the hashtable at once.
+In order to amortize the overhead of initiating an ex-